Latin American debt crisis: International Monetary Fund

 Before the crisis, Latin American countries such as Brazil and Mexico borrowed money to enhance economic stability and reduce the poverty rate.
 However, as their inability to pay back their foreign debts became apparent, loans ceased, stopping the flow of resources previously available for the innovations and improvements of the previous few years.
 This rendered several half-finished projects useless, contributing to infrastructure problems in the affected countries.

 During the international recession of the 1970s, many major countries attempted to slow down and stop inflation in their countries by raising the interest rates of the money that they loaned, causing Latin America's already enormous debt to increase further.
-Between the years of 1970 to 1980, Latin America's debt levels increased by more than one-thousand percent.
+Between the years of 1970 to 1980, Latin America's debt levels increased by more than one thousand percent.

-The crisis caused the per capita income to drop and also increased poverty as the gap between the wealthy and poor increased dramatically.
-Due to the plummeting employment rate, children and young adults were forced into the drug trade, prostitution and terrorism.
-The low employment rate also worsened many problems like homicides and crime and made the affected countries undesirable places to live.
-Frantically trying to solve these problems, debtor countries felt pressured to constantly pay back the money that they owed, which made it hard to rebuild an economy already in ruins.
+The crisis caused per capita income to drop and also increased poverty as the gap between the wealthy and poor increased dramatically.
+Due to plummeting employment rates, children and young adults were forced into the drug trade, prostitution and terrorism.
+Low employment also worsened many problems like crime and generally reduced quality of life in the affected countries.
+Frantically trying to solve these problems, debtor countries felt constant pressure to repay their debts, increasing the difficulty of rebuilding ruined economies.

 Latin American countries, unable to pay their debts, turned to the IMF (International Monetary Fund), which provided money for loans and unpaid debts.
 In return, the IMF forced Latin America to make reforms that would favor free-market capitalism, further aggravating inequalities and poverty conditions.
 The IMF also forced Latin America to implement austerity plans and programs that lowered total spending in an effort to recover from the debt crisis.
 This reduction in government spending further deteriorated social fractures in the economy and halted industrialisation efforts.

-Latin America's growth rate fell dramatically due to government austerity plans that restricted further spending.
-Living standards also fell alongside the growth rate, which caused intense anger from the people towards the IMF, a symbol of "outsider" power over Latin America.
+Latin America's growth rate and living standards fell dramatically due to government austerity plans that restricted further spending, creating popular rage towards the IMF, a symbol of "outsider" power over Latin America.
 Government leaders and officials were ridiculed and some even discharged due to involvement and defending of the IMF.
 In the late 1980s, Brazilian officials planned a debt negotiation meeting where they decided to "never again sign agreements with the IMF".
 The result of IMF intervention caused greater financial deepening (Financialization) and dependence on the developed world capital flows, as well as increased exposure to international volatility.
 The application of structural adjustment programs entailed high social costs in terms of rising unemployment and underemployment, falling real wages and incomes, and increased poverty.